 CINHS believes appropriate programming for young children focuses on active learning and exploration.
-At times, videos/DVDs may be used to supplement learning activities with preapproval by the Education Manager.
-Computer stations and iPads with educational programs are also utilized within CINHS classrooms to enhance learning through teacher facilitation and always under teacher supervision.
+At times, videos/DVDs may be used to supplement learning activities for students three years old only, with pre-approval by the Education Manager.
+Again, for students three years old only, computer stations and iPads with educational programs are also utilized within CINHS classrooms to enhance learning through teacher facilitation and always under teacher supervision and limited to no more than one hour in a twenty-four-hour period.
+In alignment with Municipal code, screen time for children under the age of two years is prohibited.